Naomi Busch, MD

 can make when we come together.
 I appreciate the thoughtfulness of the

-of our health care system, and their engagement/curiosity is paramount for
+of our health care system, and their engagement and curiosity are paramount for

 good patient outcomes.
 Over the last 20+ years I have seen, heard, and